bakery/baker-docs/scaffolding/containers.md

 \[2\] If you want to customize how you component works on different platforms, you can have Baker generate separate .ios and .android versions of the component

 ## Conainer directory overview

+After successfully running container generator you should see your new container added to app/src/components